Furry Fandom and the Internet forced back to roots by viral outbreak

 However this does come at a cost through the loss of revenue for artists, dealers, and conventions themselves due to the hiatus being enforced.
 So those furries that can, should certainly support artists and others with the money they would have otherwise spent on hotels, travel, and etc this year.
 If the financial situation of those furs do not change in this highly volatile time, of course.
 As the airline always says, put on your own face mask before assisting others.
 Which may have something to do with them being the first to ask for a bailout.
 Now if you'll excuse me I need to prepare my anus for when they tell the TSA to do cavity searches on me for that joke.

-The foundation of our fandom is mostly produced within our own imagination, and in a world where the large corporations who try to invoke our imagination through their movies and entertainment are forced to curtail their operations, the playing field has been leveled.
+Our fandom's foundation is mostly within our own imagination, and in a world where the large corporations who try to invoke our imagination through their movies and entertainment are forced to curtail their operations, the playing field has been leveled.
 Steven Colbert and Seth Meyers are now doing blog style videos in their homes, meaning that my YouTube channel where I look at a camera and yammer to dead silence was just ahead of its time.

 The other end of the tunnel